DyniteMrc5/shared_p/README.md

 Users can provide a custom delete function to ::make_shared allowing custom destruction of T.

 shared_p provides an `operator T&`.
 This means that for any function which requires the original type as a reference argument the shared_p can be passed directly.
+Beware of the lifetime of returned reference is tied to the lifetime of the shared pointer.

 Example usages: